Music at Burradon Community Primary School takes its aim from part of our core values:

 Stay safe, make sensible choices and do things that make you happy.

 The children take part in a singing/hymn assembly every week.
-Mrs Baty, the subject leader, takes the assembly every Tuesday and the children enjoy a range of songs: modern to traditional, English and international, covering a range of genres from classical to rock 'n' roll and rap!
+Mrs Baty, the subject leader, takes the assembly every Wednesday and is currently focussing on traditional hymns and for the children to get used to singing as a whole school once again.

 "I like it when we do Christmas songs, they're really fun!"
 Y4 pupil